gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 ### Configure GitLab CI/CD for `simple-maven-app`

-You need a last step to have everything in place: configure `.gitlab-ci.yml`.
+You need a last step to have everything in place: configure the `.gitlab-ci.yml` file for this project, as you already did for `simple-maven-dep`.

-You want to build, test and run your awesome application, and see if you can get the greeting as expected!
+You want to leverage [GitLab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/) to automatically build, test and run your awesome application, and see if you can get the greeting as expected!

-Add the `.gitlab-ci.yml` to the repo:
+All you need to do is to add the following `.gitlab-ci.yml` to the repo:

 ```yaml
 image: maven:latest